 Role at Lyon

 Prior to joining Atlético, Dembélé scored 45 goals in 108 matches for Lyon – or a goal every 2.4 games, and a slight reduction from his goals-to-game ratio at Celtic, where he scored 51 times in 94 appearances.
-There exists a clear pattern to his goalscoring – at Lyon, where he most recently played regular first-team football, 93 per cent of his goals came from inside the penalty area.
+There exists a clear pattern to his goalscoring at Lyon – before his departure on loan, 93 per cent of his goals came from inside the penalty area.
 One of his three from outside of it memorably eliminated Manchester City from the Champions League in 2019/20.

-At Lyon he was largely used as a lone striker, and was supported by an array of attacking midfielders either advancing from central midfield or moving infield from wide starting positions.
+During his time at Lyon he has largely been used as a lone striker, and been supported by an array of attacking midfielders either advancing from central midfield or moving infield from wide starting positions.
 Their then-head coach Rudi Garcia reverted to using a 4-3-3 during 2020/21 after a brief-but-successful period – particularly in Europe – with a back three towards the conclusion of 2019/20 and in the opening weeks of 2020/21.
-It was after that conversion back to a 4-3-3 when Dembélé lost his place as Lyon’s central striker.
+It was after that conversion back to a 4-3-3 when Dembélé temporarily lost his place as Lyon's central striker.